 The Center for Research and Reform in Education (CRRE) is a research center in the Johns Hopkins School of Education.
-Our goal is to improve the quality of education for children through high-quality research and evaluation studies that merge traditional program evaluation methodology with the trends and demands of the current education industry.
+Our mission is to improve the quality of education through rigorous, high-quality research and evaluation studies that reflect the current educational landscape.

 CRRE History and Overview